skyla15/HireMeProject-/README.md

   - [Coding Interview University](https://github.com/jwasham/coding-interview-university/blob/master/README.md)
     - I will have this repository more oriented to Data Engineering rather than software engineering
 ___
-### How to study and retain knowledge
+### Priority of my study as job-seeker
-- It would be ideal if I can go through all the books I read during the courses in my university, but I have not much time to review all of them.
-So I will just skim over these [websites](#Materials-I-am-going-to-use) to recall fundamental computer science knowledge.
+Skim over these [websites](#Materials-I-am-going-to-use) to recall fundamental computer science knowledge.
 Some of them will be implented into the toy projects that I am planning to conduct in the nearest future.

-My study method will not be much different from others.
 I will pick one subjects from the list below and beat it.
-__Algorithms and Django are the first task that I have to get done__
-- Purpose of studying all of these is to get a job, not to investigate.
-- The companies require __MINIMUM basic concepts of fundamental Computer Science__ and __MAXIMUM practical algorithm capacity along with optimization of the algorithm__
+- __MINIMUM basic concepts of fundamental Computer Science__
+- __MAXIMUM practical algorithm capacity along with optimization of the algorithm__.
-- Toy Projects
-  - They will be developed as an web application and also a mobile application < Hybrid Web Application >.

- * Data Structure and Algorithm
+> 1. Data Structure and Algorithm
- * Django / C++
+> 2. Django / C++
- 1. Toy Projects using Django with basic APIs
+> 3. Toy Projects using Django with basic APIs
- 2. DL / ML ( + Mathematics if needed )
+> 4. DL / ML ( + Mathematics if needed )
-   2.1.
+>   2.1.
 Solving [Kaggle](www.kaggle.com) problems will be accompanied
- 3. Theory ( Database, OS, Network, OOP )
+> 5. Theory ( Database, OS, Network, OOP )
 ___

 ### Data related careers